It Was All A Trap: From One Dysfunctional Home To The Next.

 - My father has called me ‘freak’ and other words no child should ever hear their father call them.

-The post wasn’t really meant to make them hate me, it was to see what they had to say to defend themselves, but they did hate me and even I believed I had everything wrong.
+The post wasn’t really meant to make them hate me, it was to see what they had to say to defend themselves, but they did hate me and I got gaslighted to the point that I believed I had everything wrong.

 So to that, I tried to apologise as soon as possible.

-I mean, Breanna told her aunt about everything and purposefully gave me the phone to let her aunt curse me out, but still.
+Note: Breanna told her aunt about everything and purposefully gave me the phone to let her aunt attack me.